delisaster/linux_scripts/README.md

 To Do:
 * Create a daemon so that checks can be done every few seconds
 * Solve the problem with forced umount even when nfs share is not mounted
+* Create a log file output
+* check bind mounts and remout them after respective mounts become active
+* comment and flag all non working mounts
+* add email notification to for all new non working mounts